Improved master equation approach to quantum transport: From Born to self-consistent Born approximation: Self-consistent Born approximation: Formulations

-In Green's function theory, the correction of the self-energy diagram under self-consistent Born approximation (SCBA) is typically an efficient technique.
-In Fig.\ 1(A), taking the electron-phonon (or photon) interaction as an example, we show the basic idea of such correction.
-There, the single (solid) line is for the free Green's function $G_0$ of the electron, the double-lines for its full Green's function $G$, and the dashed line for the Green's function of the phonon (or photon).
-The basic idea of the self-consistent Born approximation is to replace $G_0$ in the self-energy diagram by an improved one, $G^{(2)}$, as schematically shown in Fig.\ 1(A).
-It is well known that this correction corresponds to a systematic re-summation of the perturbation and can greatly improve the results in most cases.
+In the Green's function theory, it is well known that the correction of the self-energy diagram under self-consistent Born approximation (SCBA) is an efficient scheme for a partial inclusion of high-order tunneling contributions.
+In Fig.\ 1(A), taking the electron-phonon (or photon) interaction as an example, we illustrate the main consideration here.
+The solid line is for the free Green's function $G_0$ of the electron, the double lines for the full Green's function $G$, and the dashed line for the Green's function of the phonon (or photon).
+The basic idea of the self-consistent Born approximation is replacing $G_0$ in the self-energy diagram by an improved one, $G^{(2)}$, as shown in Fig.\ 1(A).
+This correction corresponds to an infinite re-summation of the second-order Born self energy and, in most cases, can largely improve the results.

-For the 2nd-order master equation, \Eq{cumm-expan}, the Keldysh diagrammatic representation of the tunneling self-energy term is shown in Fig.\ 1(B).
-Analogously, within the same spirit of the self-consistent Born approximation, an improved treatment for the tunneling perturbation is proposed in this work, by replacing the {\it free} (system only) propagator ${\cal G}(t,\tau)$ with an {\it effective} one to include the tunneling self-energy in it, as schematically shown in Fig.\ 1(C).
-The resultant scheme, in the remaining parts of this work, is to be termed as SCBA master equation (SCBA-ME).
-In next subsection, we shall present the detailed formulation simply based on this type of observation.
+The Keldysh diagrammatic representation of the tunneling self-energy $\Sigma^{(2)}= \la {\cal L}'(t) {\cal G}(t,\tau){\cal L}'(\tau)\ra$ is shown in Fig.\ 1(B).
+It involves the unperturbed bare system propagator, ${\cal G}(t,\tau)$.
+Thus, any vertical line between vertexes in Fig.\ 1(B) crosses one tunneling line (the dashed line), leading to the lowest-order perturbation master equation described by \Eq{cumm-expan} or (\ref{rhot-second}).
+In the spirit of SCBA the modified version assumes $\Sigma_\text{ SCB} = \la {\cal L}'(t) {\cal U}(t,\tau){\cal L}'(\tau)\ra$, with the propagator ${\cal U}(t,\tau)$ arising from the ME (\ref{cumm-expan}) that incorporates $\Sigma^{(2)}$.
+Consequently, a vertical line between vertexes in $\Sigma_\text{ SCB}$ of Fig.\ 1(C) involves {\it effectively}, on top of the single-tunneling crossing in Fig.\ 1(B), also the double-tunneling crossing diagram.
+The resultant SCBA-ME propagator acquires the desired iteration nature, incorporating therefore infinite tunneling processes \cite{Sch94,Sch96}.
+The underlying self-consistent $\Sigma_\text{ SCB}$ re-summation scheme surely includes multiple interaction lines connecting the horizontal propagations without intersection \cite{Sch94,Sch96}.
+As the self-energy is treated at the master equation level, the basic requirement of probability conservation, i.e., $\frac{d}{dt}{\rm Tr}\rho(t)=0$, is always preserved [cf.\ \Eq{QME-SCBA}].